Universal Data Sharing Agreement

 1.4 “Privacy Laws” means all federal statutes that govern the privacy of student information, including: the Federal Family Educational Rights and Privacy Act (“FERPA”), 20 U.S.C. § 1232(g); Children’s Online Privacy Protection Act (“COPPA”), 15 U.S.C.
 6501-6502; Protection of Pupil Rights Amendment (“PPRA”), 20 U.S.C.
 1232; and applicable State laws governing the protection of Personally Identifiable Information from students’ educational records.

-1.5 “Student Data” means any data, whether gathered by Developer or provided by School or its users, students, or students’ parents/guardians, that is Personally Identifiable Information or descriptive of the student including, but not limited to, information that allows physical or online contact, grades, evaluations, disabilities, socioeconomic information, food purchases, voice recordings, or geolocation information.
+1.5 “Student Data” means any data, whether gathered by Developer or provided by School or its users, students, or students’ parents/guardians during the course of providing the Developer Products to the School, that is Personally Identifiable Information or descriptive of the student including, but not limited to, information that allows physical or online contact, grades, evaluations, disabilities, socioeconomic information, food purchases, voice recordings, or geolocation information.
 To the extent that U.S. law applies, Student Data may include “educational records” as defined in FERPA (20 U.S.C. § 1232(g)).
 Student Data will not include De-identified Data.

 2. DATA OWNERSHIP AND AUTHORIZED ACCESS

 2.1 Ownership and Control.
 Developer will access and process Student Data for the purposes of providing an outsourced institutional function pursuant to FERPA 34 CFR Part 99.31(a)(1).
 In providing the Developer Product, Developer will be considered a School Official with a legitimate educational interest in the Student Data, under the direction and control of School as it pertains to the use of Student Data.
-As between Developer and School, School owns all right, title, and interest to all Student Data processed by Developer pursuant to the Agreement, and Developer does not own, control, or license such Student Data, except so as to provide the Developer Product and as described in the Agreement.
+All Student Data collected, generated or received by the Developer pursuant to the Agreement is and will continue to be the property of and under the control of the School, or the party who provided such data (such as the student or parent/guardian).
+The Parties agree that as between them, all rights, including all intellectual property rights, in and to Student Data shall remain the exclusive property of the School or the party who provided such Student Data (such as the student or parent/guardian).

 2.2 Clever and Developer’s Access.
 Pursuant to a separate agreement between School and Clever, Inc. (“Clever”), School has authorized Clever to access and facilitate a reasonable method via the Clever Platform for Developer to access Student Data.